pahung1999/180idcard_checker/README.md

 - mobilenet_v3_small
 - mobilenet_v3_large

+## Augmentation
+To increase the dataset, several methods are used:

+- Rotate: Rotate the image by a small angle (10 degrees), only applicable for tasks involving large angle rotation.
+- Expand: Expand the image by a certain margin and parse it on a background image
+- Some augmentation functions from the Albumentations library.

 ## Installation
 Install the required dependencies.
 It is recommended to set up a virtual environment:
 ```shell